 1. What does it mean to be an “accessory after the fact”?

-A prosecutor must prove the following to successfully show that a defendant acted as an accessory after the fact:
+A prosecutor must prove the following to successfully show that you acted as an accessory after the fact:

 - a person committed a felony offense or was facing felony charges,

-- the defendant knew that the person committed, was charged with, or was convicted of a felony,
+- you knew that the person committed, was charged with, or was convicted of a felony,

-- after the felony was committed or charged, the defendant hid or aided the person, and
+- after the felony was committed or charged, you hid or aided the person, and

-- the defendant did so to help the person avoid arrest, trial, conviction, or punishment.[1]
+- you did so to help the person avoid arrest, trial, conviction, or punishment.[1]

-Note that the act of refusing to testify in a criminal trial, where a defendant is facing felony charges, does not make someone an accessory after the fact.[2]
+Note that the act of refusing to testify in a criminal trial, where a defendant is facing felony charges, does not make you an accessory after the fact.[2]

 Helping someone financially who committed a felony is acting as an accessory after the fact.

-A few common defenses include an accused showing that he/she:
+A few common defenses include showing that you:

 - did not know that a person committed a felony.